-Identity Protection identifies risks in the following classifications:
+Identity Protection identifies risks of many types, including:

-More detail on these risks and how/when they are calculated can be found in the article, What is risk.
+More detail on these and other risks including how or when they're calculated can be found in the article, What is risk.

 Administrators can review detections and take manual action on them if needed.
 There are three key reports that administrators use for investigations in Identity Protection: